smartlegionlab/commandpack/README.md

 ## Short Description:

-___commandpack___ -  A package of modules for working with commands, command packages, files with command packages.
+___commandpack___ -  A cross-platform library for creation, storage, management of commands and command packages.
+Execution of commands, parsing of files with command packages.

 ***